-- (b) Requeening.
-In any instance in which a hive exhibits unusually aggressive characteristics, as verified by Illinois Apiary inspector, the property owner shall destroy, move to another parcel, or requeen the hive within 14 days of observation. - (c) Moveable combs.
+(b) Requeening.
+In any instance in which a hive exhibits unusually aggressive characteristics, as verified by Illinois Apiary inspector, the property owner shall destroy, move to another parcel, or requeen the hive within 14 days of observation.

+(c) Moveable combs.
 All honey bees shall be kept in hives with removable combs, which shall be kept in good repair and usable condition.

-State Regulations: Per the Illinois Department of Agriculture, hives shall be registered with the Illinois Department of Agriculture and actively maintained in accordance with 510 ILCS 20/1 et seq., the Illinois Bees and Apiaries Act.
+Illinois Department of Agriculture and actively maintained in accordance with 510 ILCS 20/1 et seq., the Illinois Bees and Apiaries Act.

-- (S) Chickens.
-The keeping of hens, the female of the chicken species Gallus gailus domesticus, shall be permitted in single family residential zoning areas, on zoning lots of 10,000 square feet or greater, provided the following conditions are met. - (1) Number of hens. - (a) This table identifies the number of hens allowed on non-exempt residential property.
+(QS) Chickens.
+The keeping of hens, the female of the chicken species Gallus gailus domesticus, shall be permitted in single family residential zoning areas, on zoning lots of 20,000 square feet or greater, provided the following conditions are met.

+- (1) Number of hens. - (a) This table identifies the number of hens allowed on non-exempt residential property.